akhilm91/data-cleaning-python-tkinter/README.md

-# A prototype GUI application that demonstrates how data form the given data set can be formatted, cleaned, and used to generate specific outputs using Python and tkinter.
+# A prototype GUI application that demonstrates how data from the given data set can be formatted, cleaned, and used to generate specific outputs using Python and tkinter.

 ## Functional requirements
 The application provides the following functionality: